LibraryCarpentry/lc-marcedit/episodes/05-profiling-your-MARC-data.md

 3. In the "Find what:" dialogue box enter =245
 4. Click Find All

 **Note:**  When using `Find` to locate instances of a specific field, make sure to include the preceding = before the field number.
-Including the = ensures only matches on field number will be returned.
+If there is a title such as "The Journey of 245 people", this will then show up in your search results if you search 245.
+If you search for =245, it will find anything with that string.
+If for example there is a contents note with "... =856 ..." then this will also appear in the search results.
+Typically the equals before the MARC tage will bring up that MARC tag.
+By extension, if you want to find a specific MARC field that have specific indicators, you will need to include 2 spaces after the MARC field as in =245  00.

 ::::::::::::::::::::::::::::::::::::::::::::::::::